 To close the hood, lift and swing inward.
-Turn key locks to the left (counterclockwise) to lock hood closed.
+Press to ensure the hood is locked closed.

 With the hood open, the engine oil dipstick, oil fill, radiator fill, power steering reservoir and windshield washer reservoir are accessible.
 Some chassis also allow access to the engine air filter element.